-Justin joins Miner, Barnhill & Galland’s transactional practice in 2022 and brings with him a deep and diverse legal background.
-Justin is a client-focused, relationship-driven advisor whose experience ranges from representing billion-dollar entities at an international large law firm to providing legal advocacy and leadership to support historic wins for communities in non-profit settings.
-He is passionate about utilizing his legal expertise to serve others and the common good, and his broad transactional and public-service experience equips him to provide trustworthy counsel to not-for-profit entities and corporate clients.
+Justin joined Miner, Barnhill & Galland’s transactional practice in 2022 and brings with him a deep and diverse legal background.
+Justin is a client-focused, relationship-driven advisor whose experience ranges from representing billion-dollar entities at an international large law firm to providing legal advocacy, organizing, and leadership to support historic wins for communities in non-profit settings.
+He is passionate about utilizing his legal expertise to serve others and the common good, and his broad transactions and public service experience equips him to provide trustworthy counsel to a wide range of not-for-profit entities.

 Justin graduated from Loyola University Chicago School of Law, where he was an editor on the Loyola University Chicago Law Journal and Co-Chair of the Graduate, Professional, and Adult Council (Graduate Student Government).
 During law school, Justin honed his legal skills by working on child-law policy advocacy as a Public Interest Law Initiative (PILI) Fellow at the Loyola Legislation & Policy Clinic and by providing family law counseling to low-income veterans as a Student Clinician in the Loyola Veterans’ Practicum.
 He also served in Summer Associate roles at both McDermott Will & Emery and Kelley Drye & Warren.
 Before law school, Justin graduated from Emory University in Atlanta, Georgia where he authored an honors thesis about “what makes us happy”.